2025

 The methodologies to be applied are intended above all to motivate the student to get involved in the learning process, while promoting their research and synthesis capacity.

-Theoretical contents will be taught by oral presentation supported by audiovisual means and by conducting seminars on specific points of the syllabus.
-In the practical aspect, the student will be asked to carry out an individual work (in which he is challenged to develop an action plan for the discovery and/or validation of a biomarker), and the group resolution of issues/problems related to the theme.
+Theoretical contents will be taught by oral presentation supported by audiovisual media and by seminars on specific points of the syllabus.
+In the theoretical-practical component, students will be asked to carry out a research project (in which he is challenged to develop an action plan for the discovery and/or validation of a biomarker), and to group resolution of issues/problems related to the theme.

-Theoretical contents will be taught by oral presentation supported by audiovisual means and by conducting seminars on specific points of the syllabus.
-In the practical aspect, the student will be asked to carry out an individual work (in which he is challenged to develop an action plan for the discovery and/or validation of a biomarker), and the group resolution of issues/problems related to the theme.
+Theoretical contents will be taught by oral presentation supported by audiovisual media and by seminars on specific points of the syllabus.
+In the theoretical-practical component, students will be asked to carry out a research project (in which he is challenged to develop an action plan for the discovery and/or validation of a biomarker), and to group resolution of issues/problems related to the theme.